davidharting/personal-site/src/index.md

 * Unit testing with Jest and Mocha

 ### Competent
-*I understand these technologies well enough to teach myself how to get whatever I need to done.*
+*I use these technologies effectively on large projects, but have not yet mastered them.*

 * AWS CloudWatch, Dynamo, S3, and SQS
 * CSS / SCSS